Mogujie

 Headquartered in Hangzhou, China, Mogu was founded in 2011 by former Alibaba engineer Chen Qi, along with Xue Yuqiang and Wei Yibo.
 The three co-founders now serve as the company’s Chairman and CEO, COO, and Director, respectively.
 It employs a workforce of approximately 1000 people.

-The company’s mission is to “Make fashion accessible to everyone.”
 As of September 30, 2018, the monthly active mobile users on the Mogu platform were 62.6 million, consisting primarily of young women between the ages of 15 and 30, residing in the People’s Republic of China.

 The Mogu platform features live broadcasts, short videos, photos, reviews, and articles generated by users, professional fashion influencers, and Mogu’s in-house editorial team.

+Structure

 “Trilateral Network”

 A key differentiator of the Mogu platform is the construction of a "trilateral network."
 The network closely integrates fashion influencers, brands and merchants, and users, fostering a content and e-commerce environment which benefits all three parties.